urbit/urbit.org-reloaded/content/docs/userspace/graph-store/graph-store-reference.md

 ## Scries

-What follows is a summary of the scrys available in graph-store
+What follows is a summary of the scries available in graph-store.

 <!-- enhancement: add examples -->
 <!-- enhancement: add refrences to relevant sections in data structures explanation -->